gloriadukuzeyesu/AWS/README.md

      * Managed by VMS runnning managed Containers
      * Serveless computer
      * pay for the time the code is running
-     * COld Starts is  side effect
+     * Cold Starts is  side effect